 The division is integral to the vision of HOC as a real estate company.
-Therefore, its activities will focus on expanding its approach and ability to develop mixed-income housing emphasizing on amenity-rich, larger-scale properties that environmentally and financially stable.
-Achieving this objective will require portfolio analysis existing redevelopment opportunities, prospecting for opportunities, building partnerships, and identifying alternative sources of equity and funding.
+Therefore, its activities will focus on expanding its approach and ability to develop mixed-income housing emphasizing on amenity-rich, larger-scale properties that are environmentally and financially stable.
+Achieving this objective will require existing portfolio analysis for redevelopment opportunities, prospecting for opportunities, building partnerships, and identifying alternative sources of equity and funding.

-The Real Estate

-Development

-Division preserves

-and expands mixed

-income housing in
+The Real Estate Development Division preserves and expands mixed income housing in Montgomery County.

-Montgomery

-County.

-Operating under the current Strategic Plan, The Real Estate Development Division will use its development capacity to expand its approach and ability to develop mixed-income housing with an emphasis on amenity-rich, larger scale properties that are environmentally and financially stable.
-Achieving this objective will require the following:
+Operating under the current Strategic Plan, The Real Estate Development Division will use its development capacity to expand its approach and ability to develop mixed-income housing with an emphasis on amenity-rich, larger scale properties that are environmentally and